hirosystems/docs/docs/platform/getting-started.md

 ![explorer](images/explorer.png)

-Now that you understand what Hiro platform can do, continue with [creating a project or importing the project](create-project.md).
+Now that you understand what the Hiro platform can do, continue with [creating a project or importing the project](create-project.md).